tjolsen/YAFEL/README.md

 the computations.
 Since this library is primarily for personal use, features are added as the need for them arises.
 If you have any good ideas for something to add, please get in contact with me to discuss them.

+I'd like to give credit where it's due: this library was *heavily* inspired by the Deal.II library (https://github.com/dealii/dealii), which is maintained by Professor Wolfgang Bangerth at Texas A&M.
+I had the privilege of using his library in a class, and it inspired me to really get my hands dirty learning what goes on in these codes.
+As such, many of the workflows in this library are similar to those in the Deal.II library, though I have tweaked some features here and there to suit my preferences (in particular, a general aversion to linking to massive GB-scale libraries to achieve small tasks that I could do sufficiently well mysef).

 Compilation and installation
 ==========================